dusrb37/FairAnon/README.md

 ## ✈️ Inference

-To inference, Checkout - `inference.ip` for mode details.
+To inference, Checkout - `inference.py` for mode details.